 Frankl the Coercive Psychiatrist

 After the Nazis took over in Vienna, Frankl was appointed the head of the neurological department at a Jewish hospital called Rothchild Hospital.
-At Rothchild Hospital he would continue his involuntary treatment of those who attempted suicide.
-Frankl kept the suicidal “patients” alive so that they could instead be “treated” by the Nazis.
+At Rothchild Hospital he would continue his involuntary “treatment” of Jews who, rather than being taken prisoners by the Nazis, attempted suicide.
+Frankl kept the suicidal “patients” alive so that they could instead be “treated”.
 Some of Frankl’s treatments were especially gruesome 4.